Topological Hochschild homology of truncated Brown-Peterson spectra I: Introduction

 This gives a complete computation of $\THH_*(\tBP{1})$.

+Let $\Bn$ denote an $E_{3}$ form of $BP\langle n\rangle$ (see Definition \ref{form}).\footnote{Note that there is a spectrum commonly denoted $B(n)=v_n^{-1}P(n)$ in other references (e.g. \cite{greenbook}) and our notation and meaning is distinct.} We compute

-Let $\Bn$ denote an $E_{m}$ form for $m\ge 3$.
-For arbitrary $n$, the calculation of the groups $\THH_*(\Bn;H\F_p)$ follows directly from work of \cite{AngeltveitRognes} as we show in Section \ref{sec prelim}.
-In \cite{HahnWilson18}, they calculate the groups $\THH_*(\Bn /\MU)$, but working over $\MU$ significantly simplifies the calculation.
-In \cite{AusoniRichter}, they compute $\THH_*(E(2))$ under the assumption that $E(2)=\B [v_2^{-1}]$ has an $E_{\infty}$ ring structure and give a conjectural answer for $\THH_*(E(n))$, which is consistent with our calculations.
+where $|\lambda_i|=2p^i-1$ and $|\mu_{n+1}|=2p^{n+1}$ in Proposition \ref{coef fp} as a consequence of work of \cite{AngeltveitRognes}.
+In \cite{HahnWilson18}, Hahn and Wilson calculate the groups $\THH_*(\Bn /\MU)$, but working over $\MU$ significantly simplifies the calculation.
+In \cite{AusoniRichter}, Ausoni and Richter compute $\THH_*(E(2))$ under the assumption that $E(2)=\B [v_2^{-1}]$ has an $E_{\infty}$ ring structure and give a conjectural answer for $\THH_*(E(n))$, which is consistent with our calculations.
 These are currently the only known results for $n\ge 2$.

 The main three results of this paper are computations of the Bockstein spectral sequences